-UCSD LAUNCH Program: Active UCSD undergraduate juniors and seniors have the opportunity to receive grant money to cover most course fees for most specialized and professional certificates that Extension offer, including the Biofuels Certificates.
+LAUNCH Program: Active UCSD undergraduate juniors and seniors have the opportunity to receive grant money to cover most course fees for most specialized and professional certificates that Extension offer, including the Biofuels Certificates.
 Applications usually open in February and November each year.
+Applications are due September 25, 2015.
 Information about the application process can be found on the UCSD Extension website.

 WIA Funding: The federal Workforce Investment Act (WIA) offers a comprehensive range of workforce development activities through statewide and local organizations.
 UC San Diego Extension is one of California's Eligible Training Providers.
 WIA funds for approved training programs can be available to unemployed or underemployed individuals who qualify.
 The Biofuels Processes Certificate is eligible to receive Individual Training Accounts through WIA Title I-B funds.
 Eligible jobseekers can receive up to $3480 to pay for the cost of the Biofuels Processes Certificate program.
 For more information, visit the California EDD WIA webpage.
 UCSD Extension is currently in the process of getting the Biofuels Science Certificate approved for WIA funding.